sporto/elm-tutorial/en/01-foundations/04-imports-and-modules.md

 import Html
 ```

 This imports the `Html` module from core.
-Then you can use functions and types from this module by using it fully qualified path:
+Then you can use functions and types from this module by using its fully qualified path:

 ```
 Html.div [] []